 Retail stores continue to find new ways to engage customers and build better customer relationships, even or especially during COVID-19.
 According to Small Business Trends, there are at least five things customers want from a retail store.
 These include personalized customer service, online/offline integration, the use of mobile technology, loyalty rewards, and store financing.

 Amy McNulty points out on Chron.com to first consider using the provided barcode to save time.
-Still, there are retailers that want to use their own barcode over the top of existing barcodes.
-A lot of times this is to suit existing software requirements but, it obviously adds a lot of time spent on prepping new barcodes.
+Still, there are retailers that want to use their own barcodes over top of existing barcodes.
+This is often to suit existing software requirements but it obviously adds a lot of time spent on prepping new barcodes.
 You must print your own, populate data, etc. It not only takes time; it also adds to your retail costs.

 By skipping the process of creating your own barcodes, you can eliminate additional hardware uses, the extra time of printing barcode labels and affixing them, and so on.
 Instead, try to get software that can adapt to using barcodes already provided.

 Download the eBook on the Role of Barcode Technology in Retail